What is DNS server and how it works?

 NS records tell recursive name servers which name servers are authoritative for a zone.
 Recursive name servers look at the authoritative NS records to facilitate which server to ask next when resolving a name.

 The only zone file that matters is the one located at the authoritative name server for the domain.
-You can find which name servers the internet will look at through aon the domain.
+You can find which name servers the internet will look at through a who is lookup on the domain.

 Mail Exchange (MX)